RayAndrade/TheRayCode/PHP/Behavioral/ChainOfResponsibility/Example/README.md

 ```
 Info Logger: This is an informational message.
-Debug Logger: This is a debug message.
+Info Logger: This is a debug message.
+Info Logger: This is an error message.
 Error Logger: This is an error message.
 ```